openthc/api/README.md

 The goal of this interface is to provide a basis for data interoperability.

 It's our hope that others in the cannabis industry could adopt, in whole or in part, some of the concepts and designs published here.
-Open Issues, submit PRs etc, etc and we can build the future we all want to see.
+Open Issues, submit PRs, etc and we can build the future we all want to see.

-## A Common Protocol
+## A Common Data Model

 An important first step for bringing the industry together is to start talking in with common terms, a second is a common interface.